 Robyn: That was on the table.
-This time, we’re only, I want to say, a week and a half in in our 90-day sugar bet, and the reason it’s 90 days is because that’s what Matthew wanted to do.
+This time we’re only, I want to say, a week and a half in to our 90-day sugar bet, and the reason it’s 90 days is because that’s what Matthew wanted to do.
 He didn’t want to commit to a year.
 I would’ve committed to a year easily, but you know what?
-This time is like not even hard, and I really feel bad for him, because this isn’t going to be hard for me, and so he’s going to be the only one who’s fighting his sugar addiction.
+This time is not even hard, and I really feel bad for him, because this isn’t going to be hard for me, so he’s going to be the only one who’s fighting his sugar addiction.
 I mean, I’m kind of kidding, but … This time, we did not go for a $10,000 bet.
-There’s no money on the table, and instead, we bought edible spiders, and-
+There’s no money on the table; instead, we bought edible spiders, and-

 Ashley: Oh, no.

 Robyn: Yeah, silkworm larva that, if we lose, we have to eat in front of the other one on camera.
 We have shock collars ordered that are on their way, remote control shock collars, where you wear it and I can zap him as many times as I want for a period of time if he loses.
 We’re making this sugar bet completely about fear and anxiety, so this is not a tip for how to manage your anxiety, what I’m telling you right now.
 This would be the opposite of a tip for how to deal with anxiety.